ddrohan/android-101-labs-as/session2/lab/md/step05.md

 ~~~

-This is the complete Donate class:
+This is the complete Donate class so far:

 ~~~java
 package ie.app;